 Table of contents

-Compact power pack – the structure of lithium-ion batteries
+Small power pack: components of lithium-ion batteries

 - Negative electrode: The anode is usually made of graphite.

 - Electrolyte: In order for the lithium ions to move as charge carriers in the cell, anhydrous electrolyte can also be found in the battery.
 This contains salts such as lithium hexafluorophosphate dissolved in an aprotic solvent such as diethyl carbonate.
 In lithium polymer batteries, a polymer of polyvinylidene fluoride or polyvinylidene fluoride hexafluoropropylene is used at this point.